Equinor: Merger

-The Norwegian state's share of the company after the merge was initially 62.5%.
+The Norwegian state's share of the company after the merger was initially 62.5%.
 As a parliamentary decision in 2001 said it was a goal that the government should own 67% of Statoil, it was announced that the Norwegian government intended to increase its share.
 In 2009, it was announced that the Norwegian government had reached its goal of obtaining 67% of Statoil's share.

 Investments and developments after 2009

 In 2010, Statoil separated its downstream business into a separate listed company Statoil Fuel & Retail.
 In 2012 Alimentation Couche-Tard bought Statoil Fuel & Retail for $2.8 billion.

 On 24 May 2010, Statoil sold a 40% stake in the Peregrino field to Sinochem, the Chinese state-controlled oil company, for a cash sum of $3.07 billion, but retained 60% and the operatorship.

 On 7 April 2010, Statoil announced finding oil and gas reserves in the Fossekall prospect just north of the Norne oil field in the Norwegian Sea.
 The proved recoverable oil resources were provisionally estimated at between 37 and 63 Moilbbl, while the volume of associated and free gas was estimated at between 1 and 3 billion standard cubic metres.

 In early June 2011, Statoil ASA has divested 24.1% shares in Gassled joint venture for NOK 17.35 billion ($3.25 billion) to Solveig Gas Norway AS and still has 5% shares in the partnership.
 In 2016 Statoil sold the Leismer oil sand operation in Canada to Athabasca Oil.

 In 2011–2012, Statoil announced a new discovery in the North Sea of 0.5 to 1.2 Goilbbl, a large new find at its Aldous Major South prospect on the Norwegian continental shelf with recoverable oil between 0.9 to 1.5 Goilbbl, a large new find at the Skrugard prospect in the northern Norwegian Sea (Barents Sea in Statoil terminology) north of the Snøhvit field off Hammerfest, and a find in the Havis Prospect of the Barents Sea of 200 to 3000 Moilbbl of oil.

 In 2011, Statoil bought Brigham Exploration for $4.4 billion to gain access to its oil shale operations in North Dakota's Bakken formation.
 In 2012, Statoil sent 45,000 barrels of oil per day by railroad cars from North Dakota.